mjkim0727/kiwi-menu/README.md

 Recommended to pair with [Kiwi is not Apple](https://extensions.gnome.org/extension/8276/kiwi-is-not-apple/).

+## Known Issues

-## Recent Applications menu is cleared after log out.
+- Recent Applications menu is cleared after log out.
 This is limitation of Gnome shell

-- None

 ## Future implementations
 - [x] add translations